 We plan to initiate a Phase II /III clinical trial in which patients who have previously received chemotherapy and who have failed treatment with Campath will be treated with Xcellerated T Cells.
 Use of Campath is a standard treatment for CLL but increases the risk of infection in part because Campath eradicates nearly all T cells for several months following treatment.
 In addition, although Campath can decrease leukemic cell counts in the blood, it has less therapeutic activity in the lymph nodes and spleens of CLL patients.
 Accordingly, we believe there is a strong clinical rationale for combining Xcellerated T Cells with Campath.
 We discussed our plans for this trial with the FDA at an End of Phase II meeting on September 23, 2004.
-Based on feedback from the FDA during this meeting, we intend to modify our planned protocol for this Phase II/III clinical trial to provide the FDA with data we believe these modifications will be responsive to the FDA's requests, we cannot be certain that this protocol will satisfy the FDA with respect to the issues raised at the FDA's September 23, 2004 meeting.
-We are also continuing to discuss issues related to chemistry, manufacturing and controls for the Xcellerated T Cells with the FDA.
-We have begun preparation for this Phase II/III clinical trial and expect to enroll our first patient by the end of the second quarter of 2005, subject to the FDA accepting our protocol and our proposals on chemistry, manufacturing and controls related matters.
+Based on feedback from the FDA during this meeting, we intend to modify our planned protocol for this Phase II/III clinical trial to provide the FDA with data we believe will address the FDA's concerns regarding the subcutaneous route of Campath administration and the dose and schedule of Xcellerated T Cells.
+While we believe these modifications will be responsive to the FDA's requests, we cannot be certain that this protocol will satisfy the FDA with respect to the issues raised at the FDA's September 23, 2004 meeting.
+We have begun preparation for this Phase II/III clinical trial and expect to enroll our first patient by the end of the second quarter of 2005, subject to the FDA accepting our protocol.